TheZoq2/Presentations/electronics_for_programmers/slip_input.md

 ### Programming electronics

-We need something that

-- can directly control electronics
+We need something programable that can control electronics
-- is embedable
-- is cheap
-- doesn't use much power

 --